The Toyota RAV4 Hybrid could transform India’s SUV market

 Global Evolution: What’s Next for RAV4?

-The sixth-gen RAV4 is expected to debut globally later this year with:
+The sixth gen RAV is expected to debut globally later this year with:

 - Enhanced plug-in hybrid options